alicenguyen/cogs101a/notes/lecture-2.md

 #### 1) Perception as an active process:
 Environmental stimulus
-		- light hits the tree and is then reflected from the tree to the person's eyes.
+* light hits the tree and is then reflected from the tree to the person's eyes.
-		- sensory apparatus orients towards a **distal stimulus** in the environment
+* sensory apparatus orients towards a **distal stimulus** in the environment
-		- the tree is the distal stimulus.
+* the tree is the distal stimulus.

-#### 2) Light is reflected and transformed
+#### 2) Light is reflected and transformed:
 		- light reaches the eye and is transformed as it is focused by the eye's optical system --> ** cornea **
 		- The sensory signal from the **distal stimulus** is transmitted and transformed to become a pattern